Chapter 11 (Legion): Plot

 In the past, the Mi-Go monks retrieve Farouk's body after his defeat.
 They bury it in a part of its monastery, although the monks are haunted by noises coming from the body.

 Division 3 soldiers discover that the monk was in the same room as the people infected with the Catalyst and then walked through the building.
 As such, the installation is placed in a lockdown.
 Looking for answers, David (Dan Stevens) visits Lenny (Aubrey Plaza), which gets him to Farouk (Navid Negahban).
-Farouk states that the monk was a asymptomatic carrier and even signals that the future version of Syd (Rachel Keller) will stop existing if he changes the future.
+Farouk states that the monk was an asymptomatic carrier and even signals that the future version of Syd (Rachel Keller) will stop existing if he changes the future.
 When David goes back to the real world, he finds that the monk has infected everyone, except for Cary (Bill Irwin).

 Discovering an infected Ptonomy (Jeremie Harris), David and Cary enter his mind.
 His mind consists of a maze: which consists of the person experiencing his deepest desire.
 They manage to convince him to wake up, freeing him from the virus.
 They encounter an infected Melanie (Jean Smart) and they enter her mind, which consists of a black room with a computer system.
 After interacting with her, they manage to get her to the real world.
 However, the monk finds David and takes him to experience his memories at the monastery.
 David finds that through Farouk's body, the monks were all infected by the Catalyst, driving some of them to suicide.

 The monk has incapacitated Admiral Fukyama and uses the Vermillion to communicate his intentions: he wants "the weapon" to kill Farouk.
 Melanie deduces that the weapon is David, who walks into the room.
 Before the monk reveals that David works with Farouk, David teleports him and himself to the roof of the building.
 While David tries to excuse his reasoning, the monk does not intend to help Farouk.
 He then jumps off the building to his death, rather than change his mind.
 David then encounters an infected Syd and enters her mind, where David walks through a snowstorm towards an igloo.

 At the beginning of the episode, the Narrator (Jon Hamm) explains the Nocebo effect, where the human body experiences a negative reaction to harm.
 He also states that this could lead to a contagious case of mass hysteria, highlighting the dancing plague of 1518, the Tanganyika laughter epidemic, and the Ganesha drinking milk miracle.
 He describes it as a conversion disorder, where the body will respond to the idea of an illness as the real illness, which by itself could be contagious.